Practice Policies & Notices

 Multiple Cards on File

-• If multiple cards are stored on an account, the client must designate a preferred card.
+If multiple cards are stored on an account, the client may designate a preferred card.

-• If no preferred card is designated, A New Hope Psychiatric Services may use any card on file to process authorized charges.
+If no preferred card is designated, or if the preferred card cannot be successfully charged, A New Hope Psychiatric Services may use any valid card on file to process authorized charges.

-• Clients agree to contact A New Hope Psychiatric Services directly regarding billing questions or disputes prior to initiating a chargeback.
+Clients are expected to contact A New Hope Psychiatric Services directly regarding billing questions or disputes before initiating a chargeback, unless the client reasonably believes the charge was fraudulent or unauthorized.

-• In cases of fraudulent activity, the practice will cooperate with appropriate authorities.
+In cases of suspected fraud or unauthorized card use, the practice will cooperate with appropriate parties and authorities as required.

 Revocation of Authorization

-• Authorization to store and charge a credit card remains in effect until revoked in writing by the client.
+Authorization to store and charge a credit or debit card remains in effect until revoked in writing by the client or authorized cardholder.

-• Revocation does not eliminate responsibility for charges incurred prior to revocation.
+Revocation does not eliminate responsibility for charges, balances, or fees incurred before revocation.

 Client Rights and Responsibilities Policy